 - Check out my post using hydrogen peroxide to clean your toilet from top to bottom and toilet bowls.

-- Check out my vinegar hacks to see how I clean a garbage disposal with just a cup of vinegar
+- Check out my vinegar hacks to see how I clean a garbage disposal with just a cup of vinegar.
+(Guess what it’s a great fabric softener too!)

 - Get rid of soap scum by using Castile soap.